ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Prefix: schc-coap
 * Reference: {{&SELF}}

+## Static Context Header Compression (SCHC) Parameters # {#sec-iana-registry-group}

+IANA is asked to establish the "Static Context Header Compression (SCHC) Parameters" registry group.

+The registry group has been initially populated with the registry established as per {{sec-iana-coap-fields}}.

 ## SCHC Compression of CoAP Fields # {#sec-iana-coap-fields}

-IANA is asked to establish the "SCHC Compression of CoAP Fields" IANA registry.
+IANA is asked to establish the "SCHC Compression of CoAP Fields" registry within the "Static Context Header Compression (SCHC) Parameters" registry group established as per {{sec-iana-registry-group}}.

 As registration policy, the registry uses "Specification Required" per {{Section 4.6 of RFC8126}}.
 Expert Review guidelines are provided in {{sec-iana-expert-review}}.